photostructure/exiftool-vendored.js/README.md

 ### v0.3.0

-* Added support for `maxProcs`, which adds multithreading (LINEAR SCALING FTW)
+* Multithreading support with the `maxProcs` ctor param
-* Added read tests for invalid or missing EXIF headers
+* Added tests for reading images with truncated or missing EXIF headers
+* Added tests for timezone offset extraction and rendering
+* Subsecond resolution from the Google Pixel has 8 significant digits(!!), added support for that.

 ### v0.2.0